akshephard/btu_logger/README.md

 ```

 ## cron_script.py
-Use this script to add a cron job that will run on a given interval.
-To do this use the command:
+Use this script as a cron job that will run on a given interval and pull data from your modbus
-crontab -e
+device and push it to the local and remote db.
+To add a cronjob this use the command:
+`crontab -e`

 This will allow you to edit the cron jobs.
 Add the following lines to your crontab:
 ```